1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

-It was organised by the U.I.A.F.A.
-(Union internationale amateur de football
+The U.I.A.F.A.
+(Union internationale amateur de football association) was founded

 in March 1909 in Paris by the A.F.A.
 (Amateur Football Association, England,

-created in 1907 by a number of clubs dissatisfied with the role of professional
+created in 1907 by a number of clubs, such as the Corinthians, Casuals,

 Bohemia, which, like the A.F.A., had been denied F.I.F.A. membership at